yashsahugtx/skype-docs/Skype/Skype-For-Business-Bot-Framework/docs/Overview.md

 This command removes the instance of a bot with a Skype for Business Online tenant.
 A Skype for Business Admin must replace the Uri parameter with the user account from their domain (eg. mybot@contoso.com) , which they created when adding the bot.
 More details on using PowerShell to manage bots and apps for Skype for Business can be found [here](https://msdn.microsoft.com/en-us/skype/trusted-application-api/docs/trustedapplicationendpoint).

  <a name="common-errors"></a>
 ## Common Errors

-Read [Skype for Business Bot - Common Errors](./Bot-Common-Errors.md) for the list of errors encountered during the Skype for Business Bot setup and what you can do to solve them.
+Read [Skype for Business Bot - Common Errors](./Bot-Common-Errors.md) for a list of common errors encountered during the Skype for Business Bot setup and what you can do to solve them.